ColinTr/ClassificationForRegression/README.md

     │   └── raw                                     <- The original datasets
     │       └── Combined_Cycle_Power_Plant_Dataset  <- A sample dataset
     ├── notebooks                                   <- The jupyter notebooks
-    │   └── Datasets_First_Study.ipynb              <- Notebook to check the datasets
+    │   ├── Datasets_First_Study.ipynb              <- Notebook to check the datasets
+    │   ├── Hyperparameters study.ipynb             <- Notebook used to explore the best hyperparameters
-    ├── scripts                                     <- The scripts
+    │   └── New dataset choice.ipynb                <- Notebook to select difficult datasets to add to our study ├── scripts                                     <- The scripts
-    │   ├── compute_test_metrics.py                 <- Used to compute regression performance on a results folder
+    │   ├── compute_metrics.py                      <- Used to compute regression performance on a results folder
     │   ├── data_processing.py                      <- Used to pre-process a dataset
     │   ├── feature_extraction.py                   <- Used to extract the features of a dataset folder
     │   ├── generate_predictions.py                 <- Generate the predictions of a regressor